 A managing spouse may run the community business without the need for spousal consent.
-However, the managing spouse must provide advanced written notice of any transaction (e.g. encumbering, selling, leasing, transferring) affecting "or substantially all of the personal property” in the community business.
+However, the managing spouse must provide advanced written notice of any transaction (e.g. encumbering, selling, leasing, transferring) affecting all “or substantially all of the personal property” in the community business.
 The managing spouse may also need to provide advanced written notice of any “income-producing opportunity” which is “outside [of] the ordinary course of business” to the non-managing spouse.

 Fiduciary Duty of Management and Control During Divorce Proceedings

-The need for spousal consents stem from the parties’ fiduciary duties.
+The need for spousal consents stems from the parties’ fiduciary duties.
 Spouses owe each other a fiduciary duty “as to the management and control of community property.”
 This fiduciary duty requires a spouse to deal fairly and in good faith in managing both the community property and the other spouse’s separate property.
 The duty explicitly includes “refraining from engaging in grossly negligent or reckless conduct, intentional misconduct, or knowing violation of the law.”

 The Family Code specifically governs spousal management and control of community property.
-The statutes generally provide for equal management and control of community property, however, the statute carves out an exception for a spouse who is operating or managing a business which is all or substantially all community personal property.
+The statutes generally provide for equal management and control of community property.
+However, the statute carves out an exception for a spouse who is operating or managing a business which is all or substantially all community personal property.
 If a spouse has “primary” management of the community property business:

 “the managing spouse may act alone in all transactions but shall give prior written notice to the other spouse of any sale, lease, exchange, encumbrance, or other disposition of all or substantially all of the personal property used in the operation of the business . . . whether or not title to that property is held in the name of only one spouse.”

-Generally, therefore, under the Family Code a managing spouse may continue to run the family business without the need for written spousal consent, but must simply provide prior written notice of any transaction affecting “all or substantially all of the personal property used in the operation of the business.”
+Generally, under the Family Code a managing spouse may continue to run the family business without the need for written spousal consent, but must simply provide prior written notice of any transaction affecting “all or substantially all of the personal property used in the operation of the business.”

-The written notice normally required the code is not compulsory when “prohibited by the law otherwise applicable to the transaction.”
+The written notice required by the code is not compulsory when “prohibited by the law otherwise applicable to the transaction.”
 For instance, federal securities law may prohibit a managing spouse’s disclosures that would effectively allow the other spouse to trade community property stock on “inside” information.

 Failure to Give Prior Written Notice Under The Family Code